CounterpartyXCP/Documentation/Developers/API.md

 **unpack(data_hex)**

 Parse the data_hex of a message into its parameters.
-Currently only works with `send` messages, but support will be added for all other message types in the future.
+Currently only works with `send` messages.

 **Parameters:**